The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Any summer crops

-The cold weather will kill the seedlings such as tomatoes, eggplants, capsicums, cucumbers and sweetcorn in the next few weeks.
+The cold weather will kill the seedlings such as tomatoes, eggplants, capsicums, cucumbers and sweet corn in the next few weeks.
 Focus on your winter crops instead.

 Most root crops

-We’ve got established crops of potatoes and carrots sitting in the soil, where they’ll happily keep all winter.
+I’ve got established crops of potatoes and carrots sitting in the soil, where they’ll happily keep all winter.
 But if you try to grow them this late in the season they’ll take too long to develop in the cold soil.
 If you’ve got plenty of space, then you could certainly sow some carrot or beetroot seeds now.
 You just may have to wait a while before you can harvest them.
 Never transplant root crop seedlings (except for beetroot) as they end up a forked and tangled mess.
 Grow root crops from seed instead.

 Where to From Here?